The Holy Spirit or my conscience?

 What must I do?

 I want you to know that you have the power to do inside of you.
 Yes, you!
-God has deposited in you, the ability, resources, skills, and many other gifts that should be put to use for your own benefit and for the benefit of the world.
+God has deposited in you the ability, resources, skills, and many other gifts that should benefit you and the world.
 These include but are not limited to the following:

 • The power to spread the Gospel of Jesus Christ to nations even to the ends of the world -Acts 1:8, Matthew 28:19-20